 It’s true that when done improperly, applying labels to music has the potential to be some these things, and instances of misuse are easy to find.
 It’s also true that genre terms, like all aspects of language, do not convey the subtlety of the listening experience.
 However, none of these factors are reasonable arguments against the process of music classification, as the potential benefits far outweigh the troubles caused by their wrongful application.

-When used properly, music classification substantially increases the clarity, recognition, and appreciation of artists’ creations.
+When used properly, music classification substantially increases the clarity, recognition, and appreciation of the music we hear.

 Biologists seek to classify animals as a means of identifying commonalities and differences between all creatures on Earth, many of which share overlapping traits.
 Importantly, this process of classifying animals is imperfect and ultimately subjective, meaning there are no hard and fast limits or boundaries.